 Shoulder pain is very common and can originate from a number of structures around the shoulder.
-In this article we discuss what you can do when suffering from this condition, and how we can help you with sports chiropractic.
+In this article, we discuss what you can do when suffering from this condition, and how we can help you.

 What causes shoulder pain?

 Shoulder pain can originate from a number of structures around the shoulder, including:

 Nerve related (referred from neck issues)